Second Charge Mortgage Affordability Calculator

 How is second charge affordability calculated?

-There is no set maximum for how much debt you should have but, as a guide, most lenders will expect your debts to account for no more than 30%-40% of your total income (including your first charge mortgage repayments).
-The lower your DTI, the wider pool of lenders open to you and the better chance you have of securing a lower rate.
+There is no set maximum for how much debt you should have, but as a guide, most lenders will expect your debts to account for no more than 30%-40% of your total income (including your first charge mortgage repayments).
+The lower your DTI, the wider pool of lenders open to you and the better your chance of securing a lower rate.

-But providers will look at your overall income and expenses too.
-So, if you’re planning to apply for a second charge mortgage, it makes sense to not only ensure all your debts and utility bills are up to date, but that you cut back on luxuries and cancel any unused or unnecessary subscriptions.
+However, providers will look at your overall income and expenses, too.
+So, suppose you’re planning to apply for a second charge mortgage.
+In that case, it makes sense to ensure all your debts and utility bills are up to date, cut back on luxuries, and cancel any unused or unnecessary subscriptions.

 Debt to Income Ratio Calculator